How to Profitably Scale a Subscription App: Are you ready to grow?

 It has a 4.7-star rating and 500k downloads (according to Google data).
 As a smaller brand, they are supporting their USP and providing credibility with social proof and the success of being featured in famous publications.

-So, which app is the winner?
+So, which App is the Winner?

 If you were to download just one of these three apps, which one would you choose?
 Well, the decision process is definitely influenced by the initial motivation of the user, the store asset choices, and the information provided by the store itself.